 Trauma & grounding

 After a trauma, it’s normal to experience flashbacks, anxiety, and other uncomfortable symptoms.
-Grounding techniques help to control these symptoms by turning your attention away from these negative thoughts, memories, or worries, and refocusing you on the present moment.
+Grounding techniques help to control these symptoms by turning your attention away from these negative thoughts, memories, or worries, and refocusing yourself on the present moment.

 Being grounded means two things :